Smollett defense set to cross-examine star state witness

 Associated Press

-CHICAGO (AP) — Jussie Smollett’s legal team Thursday will seek to dent the credibility of a star state witness who the day before testified about how he said the former “Empire” actor recruited him and his brother to stage a racist, homophobic attack on Smollett.
+CHICAGO (AP) — Jussie Smollett’s legal team Thursday will seek to dent the credibility of a star state witness who the day before testified that the former “Empire” actor recruited him and his brother to stage a racist, homophobic attack on Smollett.

 But casting doubts on the testimony of Abimbola Osundairo as the defense begins cross-examining the aspiring actor won’t be easy.
 Much of what he told jurors from the stand on Wednesday appears to be corroborated by video and other evidence.